mikaelvesavuori/samaid/README.md

 An output file name must use the `.mmd` ending.

-If you want to have your README file updated, the area between the start and end markers `<!-- START DIAGRAM -->
+If you want to have your README file updated, the area between the start and end markers `<!-- START DIAGRAM -->` and `<!-- END DIAGRAM -->` will be used.

 ```mermaid
 graph TD
   subgraph API